google/closure-templates/documentation/reference/delegate-templates.md

 Please note that it is an error for two deltemplates to be installed at runtime with the same priority.
-Therefore, do not define the default implementation of deltemplate B within a delpackage.
-This would give B's default implementation the same priority as B's non-default (delpackage) implementations; essentially, B would not have a default implementation.
+Therefore, do not define the default implementation of deltemplate B within a modname.
+This would give B's default implementation the same priority as B's non-default (modname) implementations; essentially, B would not have a default implementation.

-So instead, put deltemplate B into a file without a delpackage.
-This will allow the variant (with a delpackage) to override it.
+So instead, put deltemplate B into a file without a modname.
+This will allow the variant (with a modname) to override it.

 ## Delegate Templates (with variant)